Is Thrive Themes Worth It?

 Do I use the Themes from Thrive Themes?

 I'm personally NOT using the themes from THRIVE THEMES on this website.
-I prefer to use the Studiopress Framework and Themes.
-For this website: TrafficSalad, I'm using the Studio Pro Theme from the StudioPress.
+I prefer to use the Studiopress Framework or the DIVI Theme from Elegant Themes.
+For this website: TrafficSalad, I'm using Divi Builder from Elegant Themes.

-But I'm using the Thrive Architect Plugin to format my posts, pages and landing pages.
+But I'm using the Thrive Architect Plugin to format ALL my posts, pages and landing pages.

 It's a powerful combo because you get the benefit of both worlds.
-The Powerful Genesis Framework by StudioPress and the Visual Editing (WYSIWYG) capabilities of Thrive Architect.
+The Powerful Capabilities of Divi Builder and the Visual Editing (WYSIWYG) capabilities of Thrive Architect.